 Day 3 – Petra Visit – Wadi Rum (B, D)

-Breakfast at the hotel. visit Petra; There is no visit to Jordan will be complete without having seen the capital of the ancient Nabatean kingdom, Petra.
+Breakfast at the hotel. visit Petra; There is no visit to Jordan that will be complete without having seen the capital of the ancient Nabatean kingdom, Petra.
 The long-lost city of Petra, carved entirely by man into the rose-red sandstone rocks, puts your imagination to the test.
 It’s a mystic and glorious place, an eternal tribute to a lost civilization.

 Petra was the central meeting point of the Nabatean spice routes which originated from the Persian Gulf, Western Arabia, and the Red Sea.
 About two thousand years ago Petra became the capital of the Nabatean Empire.
 The city was so renowned that one of its kings, Aretas IV, is even mentioned in the Bible.
 The natural richness of the mountainous area combines in a superb way with the refined culture and massive architecture of the Nabateans, who carved their theatre, temples, façades, tombs, monasteries, houses roads entirely the rose-red sandstone rocks.
 No wonder UNESCO placed Petra on its World Heritage List one enters Petra by passing the Siq, a deep and narrow gorge, at the end of which all of a sudden dramatically appears the most famous monument in Petra: Al-Khazneh or The Treasury.